Raoul de Gaucourt: Later career and death

-Following the Battle of Agincourt, Gaucourt surrendered himself to Henry in Calais, and spent 10 years as a prisoner in England.
+Following the French loss at the Battle of Agincourt, Gaucourt surrendered himself to Henry in Calais, and spent 10 years as a prisoner in England.
 He was released on licence in 1416 and again in 1417.
 In January 1417 he carried a secret message from Henry to the French king.

 After his final release "he became a major figure in the reconquest of English-held lands in France", and "fought in every campaign against the English".
-This included fighting alongside Joan of Arc, including at the Siege of Orléans.
+This included fighting alongside Joan of Arc, including at the Siege of Orléans (1429).

 Gaucourt died in 1461.
 He was in his late 80s or early 90s.

 Legacy

 He was described by Barker as "a medieval chivalric hero whom the modern world has forgotten", and "one of the chief architects of the final expulsion of the English from France".